Quick checklist

 Common gaps

-• The carrier assumes the audit is random and misses the focused issue area.
+- The carrier assumes the audit is random and does not research the specific issue area called out in the notice.

-• No one reviews recent roadside inspection patterns.
+- No one reviews recent roadside inspection data or SMS BASIC percentiles before pulling records.

-• The owner prepares only driver files when the notice asks for maintenance or HOS records.
+- The owner prepares only driver qualification files when the notice requests maintenance or HOS records.

-• A complaint or crash file is not connected to the audit packet.
+- A crash register entry or complaint correspondence file is not connected to the audit packet.

 Before / During / After audit